-The school has wheelchair access through one main entrance and one classroom entrance.
+The school has wheelchair access through one main entrance and there are ramps leading to the fire exit doors in each classroom.
 The building has had specific alterations for disabled provision which includes the installation of a disabled toilet, which was previously identified as a priority in the Access Plan.
 Another identified priority was access in the main hall.
-A stair lift was fitted to comply with regulations in September 2008.
-Ramps have also been fitted outside every classroom to ensure they are accessible.
+A wheelchair ramp is available to ensure access via the steps or alternative access is via the fire exit doors at the rear of the hall.